 - No visible scarring

-- The operation is performed under general anesthesia, which means that you will be examined by the anesthesiologist.
+Anesthesia: Most sinus surgeries are performed under general anesthesia, which means you will be completely asleep and pain-free during the procedure.

 - Double vision

 - Eye haematoma

 - Swelling of the eyes and eyelids